 Teaching, Program Facilitation and Advising

-- Plan course syllabi/assignments to meet Hood College and doctoral program curriculum requirements utilizing a variety of teaching techniques.
+- Plan course syllabi/assignments to meet Hood College program curriculum requirements utilizing a variety of teaching techniques.

 - Instruct students in course content and provide learning opportunities in and out of the classroom to achieve program objectives.

 - Determine grades for assignments and for overall achievement in class.
 Provide appropriate documentation of grades to students and department as appropriate.

 - Utilize digital and electronic platforms such as Blackboard and Chalk & Wire to promote effective instruction, accurate record keeping, and data collection.